hyssedev/noxility/README.md

+# Archived!
+This project is no longer maintained because I do not want to host a bot anymore and it's been some time since the bot has been offline, therefore all this code is free to use.
+Have fun and check my other projects!

 # Noxility

 Noxility is a powerful and interactive discord bot written in discord.py, with all kinds of commands, ready to make your server more fun and enjoyable.